 Photos copyright © 2012 David Purcell.
 Do not use without permission.

 The No 4A Speed Kodak is a large square ended folding bed camera with integral focal plane shutter.
 The camera is in very good cosmetic condition, with only very minor marking to the leather body.
 In particular there are clear ring markings around the tripod mounting point, showing that it had been used.
-It did not come with a lens, but was sold in that form anyway in many cases (see McKeown).
+This eample did not come with a lens, but was sold in that form anyway in many cases.